 Jeffery Hartman, often known to some as the “Don of Debt,” is here to offer a Q&A about omnichannel call centers and how they improve upon the consumer experience and make business more efficient.

 Omnichannel technology can make call centers more personal for the consumer, but without the agents or employee input and process, the system may fall short.
-My best advice for companies looking to make the switch is to be sure that they train their agents to use the new system!
+So my best advice for companies looking to make the switch is to be sure that they train their agents to use the new system!

 Q: What are some tips that you’d give an organization when it comes to finding which channels should take priority in an omnichannel system?

 Jeffery Hartman: Understand the customer.
-For each brand, agency, whatever have you – there is a unique customer profile.
-To design an effective omnichannel infrastructure, you need to understand this consumer profile and see how they engage in communication and what is their preferred method?
-If 80% of your customers use the phone and you’re prioritizing web channels, you’re not pitching in the right stadium.
+For each brand, agency, whatever you have – there is a unique customer profile.
+To design an effective omnichannel infrastructure, you need to understand this consumer profile and see how they engage in communication and their preferred method?
+For example, if 80% of your customers use the phone and you’re prioritizing web channels, you’re not pitching in the right stadium.